How Do I Get More Volunteers?

 Communicate

 One of the most common reasons parents don’t volunteer for booster club events is simple: they don’t know about them!
-Emails and newsletters often get lost in the shuffle, so you may have to take a more active role in spreading the word to booster club volunteers.
+Emails and newsletters often get lost in the shuffle.
+In fact, as email as a technology has matured, more and more people, especially of younger generations, don’t check their inboxes often or at all.
+If your communications are all via email, you may have to take a more active role in spreading the word to booster club volunteers.

-Send individual texts, or even call volunteers to ask if they’ve heard about the volunteering opportunity.
+Try sending individual texts.
+It could be that those members not seeing the email, feel more comfortable communicating via text.
+Try phone calls.
+Call volunteers to ask if they’ve heard about the volunteering opportunity.
+A personal request is very likely going to be a more successful way of connecting with someone and getting them to say yes.
 Sometimes all it takes is an extra reminder to get booster club members to sign up.

-If you have just a couple of engaged parents, you can even assign them the role of contacting individual volunteers.
-You may also want to try a phone tree approach where parents are responsible for passing along the message of the volunteer opportunity.
+If you have just a couple of engaged parents, it may be a good idea to assign one of them the role of contacting individual volunteers.
+If one person’s efforts can lead to three or four volunteers, the benefit may be worthwhile.
+You may also want to try a phone tree approach where parents are responsible for passing along the message of the volunteer opportunity to one or two other people.
+This also helps members feel some personal connection with at least one other family engaged with the club’s activities.

 Make It Fun!